ibm-cloud-docs/openshift/ts-sbd-nodeport-not-working.md

 {: shortdesc}

 [Virtual Private Cloud]{: tag-vpc}

+Troubleshoot issues when your app is not working with Satellite storage nodeport.
+{: shortdesc}

 [4.15 and later]{: tag-red}

 Requests sent to your nodeport service fail with a timeout error.